tenox7/stc/README.md

 ### Easy Mode

+Run `stc` and it will by default look for the Syncthing config file in a `syncthing` folder in your user configuration directory.
+This is usually `~/.config/syncthing` on Linux, `~/Library/Application Support/Syncthing` on macOS and `%APPDATA%\Syncthing` on Windows.

-Place `stc` binary in Syncthing home directory and run it from there, or specify it with `--homedir=/path..`.
+If SyncThing isn't installed there, you can also place `stc` binary in Syncthing home directory and run it from there, or specify it with `--homedir=/path..`.
 Stc will try to find the URL and API Key on it's own.

 ### Advanced / Remote Mode